gqliu1010/liulab/README.md

-# Duren Lab Website
+# Liu Lab Website

-This is the website of our academic research group at Clemson University.
+This is the website of our Bioinformatics group at IMUST.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.